KyberCritter/Classify-Them-All/README.md

 (Placeholder)

 See ignored_pokemon.csv for details.
-Also, Golisopod's type was changed from "bug" to "Bug".
+Golisopod's type was changed from "bug" to "Bug".
+Snom's type was changed from "ice" to "Ice".

 ## License